Holidays Calendar for July 21, 2021

 • 1944 Died: Claus von Stauffenberg, German army officer who led the failed 20 July plot to assassinate Adolf Hitler, Führer of the Third Reich.

-• 1938 Died: Owen Wister, American writer who is widely regarded as the "father" of western fiction.
+• 1938 Died: Owen Wister, American lawyer and writer who is widely regarded as the "father" of western fiction.
 His best known work is The Virginian.

 • 1831 Leopold I became the first King of the Belgians following the independence of Belgium from the United Kingdom of the Netherlands.